cagnulein/qdomyos-zwift/docs/50_writing_tests.md

 ```

 Here the device could be activated due to a name match and various combinations of settings.
 For this, the configureSettings function that takes a vector of DeviceDiscoveryInfo objects which is populated with configurations that lead to the specified result (enable = detected, !enable=not detected).
+Instead of returning a boolean to indicate if a configuration has been supplied, it populates a vector of DeviceDiscoveryInfo objects.

 ```
 #pragma once